sonmarcho/sonmarcho.github.io/5-passions.md

 Another simple example is the grammar.
 I've heard a lot that Chinese doesn't have a grammar and I find this saying very wrong.
-It is not because a language doesn't require to conjugate verbs that it doesn't have a complex and subtle grammar, and I actually own a 400 pages book just about this topic ([this book](https://g.co/kgs/97M3bd)).
+It is not because a language doesn't require to conjugate verbs that it doesn't have a complex and subtle grammar, and I actually own a 400-page book just about this topic ([this book](https://g.co/kgs/97M3bd)).

 #### Modifying the meaning